Use Your Network (part 1): One of the 4 strategies to find a job

 Networking: does this strategy work in the United States?

 It’s the same with recruitment.
-The hiring manager (the person who needs a specific skill set on his team) will always start by searching his own contacts before connecting with human resources.
+The hiring manager (the person who needs a specific skill set on his team) will always start by searching his contacts before connecting with human resources.
 We are beginning to understand how things work in our dear host country. 🙂

 Making a good first impression: an essential strategy in the U.S.

-Use your current contacts
+Use your current contacts.

 Where to find your current contacts?